A Mini Summer Vacation in York, Maine

-Here are some highlights from our mini summer vacation and a list of some of the things you can do next time you're in the York area.
+Here are some highlights from our mini summer getaway, along with a few ideas for things to do the next time you visit the York area.

 Long Sands Beach